Links Worth Reading

 Many peanuts scattered on the ground with an empty basket nearby

-Famous Black Inventors: How Many Do You Know?
+Famous Black Inventors: How Much Do You Know?

-According to Professor Randall Robinson, they trot out the story of George Washington Carver and his peanut discovery every February.
+Updated 11/1/ 2024 According to Professor Randall Robinson, they trot out the story of George Washington Carver and his peanut discovery every February.
 And all the many, many, many things about the peanut discovery.
-But there are an untold number of other Black inventors who are not mentioned.
-Focusing on George Washington Carver solely gives a false impression […]
+However, there are an untold number of other Black inventors who are not mentioned.
+Focusing on George Washington Carver solely gives […]

 Continue Reading